ichiragshah/ichiragshah/README.md

 <h1 align="center">Hi 👋, I'm Chirag Shah!</h1>

-<p align="center">A passionate full-stack developer with over 6 years of experience in building web applications using cutting edge technologies ❤️‍🔥 </p>
+<h3 align="center">A passionate full-stack developer with over 6 years of experience in building web applications using cutting edge technologies ❤️‍🔥 </h3>

 <br>

 ## ❤️ What I love
----

 - Optimizing and scaling systems for a high number of users.
 - Writing tools to automate and optimize processes.